voschezang/mash/README.md

 A tool to generate a [Domain-specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).

 A client just has to define a mapping between commands and functions.
+The corresponding documentation is automatically generated from the docstrings and type annotations.

 E.g.
 ```py